KremzeeqOrg/fruit-project-infra/README.md

 # Fruit Project Infra

 Defines foundational AWS resources for the 'Fruit Project' in HCL (HashiCorp Configuration Language).
-Resources are provsioned using Terraform as part of a GitHub Actions workflow to `dev` and `prod` AWS environments.
+Resources are provisioned using Terraform as part of a GitHub Actions workflow to `dev` and `prod` AWS environments.

 ## Contents